How Does the Collateral Source Rule Affect Personal Injury Cases

 Did you suffer serious injuries or was your loved one killed as the result of another party’s negligence in Texas?
 Make sure that you retain legal counsel as soon as possible.

-Michael P. Fleming & Associates represents clients throughout the Houston area and has a solid understanding of the collateral source rule.
+Fleming Law represents clients throughout the Houston area and has a solid understanding of the collateral source rule.
 Call us or complete an online contact form to have our attorneys provide an honest and thorough evaluation of your case during a free consultation.

 What Is the Collateral Source Rule?